ravikumark815/go/Notes.md

 ```

 ### Slices
-Slices are like array that can grow.
-It points to an array.
+Slices are arrays that can grow.
 ```go
 // Create
 sl1 := make([]string, 3) // size 3